Becoming a KonMari Consultant, Again

 I was stunned to have forgotten that portion of the certification process and the level of commitment it required.
 I remember laughing aloud wondering if this was similar to how women sometimes forget the intensity of childbirth and remember only the joy.

-My friend and host in the UK had mentioned she would love some tidying support, and I decided to offer a support for a complete tidy festival for her upcoming milestone birthday.
+My friend and host in the UK had mentioned she would love some tidying support, and I decided to offer to guide her through a complete tidy festival for her upcoming milestone birthday.
 She delightfully agreed, and I was lucky to experience what can only be described as a Travelling Tidy Intensive!

 Certification, Again